III. General Personnel Policies and Procedures

 III.F.
 Liability of University Officers and Employees

 Current and former state officers, employees and volunteers in a state-sponsored program, who are sued in their individual capacity in a civil suit in state or federal court for acts or omissions occurring, or alleged in the complaint to have occurred, within the scope of their employment are entitled to request the State provide for their defense under the terms and conditions of NYS Public Officers Law §17 ("Section 17").
-To invoke the protections of Section 17, the employee must deliver a copy of any papers with which he or she has been served, as well as a request for representation, to the Attorney General's Office within five days of being served with a copy to the University Counsel's Office.
+To invoke the protections of Section 17, the employee must deliver a copy of any papers with which he or she has been served, as well as a request for representation, to the New York State Attorney General's Office within five days of being served with a copy to the University Counsel's Office.
 The employee must also cooperate fully with the attorney general and the University Counsel's office in the defense of the matter, the defense of any related action against the State, and in the prosecution of any appeal.
-If the employee meets the above terms and conditions, in most cases the employee is entitled to defense by the Attorney General's Office, or in the case where the attorney general determines that a conflict of interest exists, by outside counsel paid for by the State.
+If the employee meets the above terms and conditions, the employee may be entitled to defense by the Attorney General's Office, or in the case where the Attorney General determines that a conflict of interest exists, by outside counsel paid for by the State.
 Where an employee is sued in connection with an accident in which he or she was driving a privately owned vehicle on state business, the employee should request defense from the vehicle's liability insurer.
 Even if the employee is entitled to Section 17 coverage, the State will only act as an excess-insurance carrier in such a situation.

-In situations where the summons or notice must be answered immediately, the Office of the University Counsel should be contacted by telephone so that arrangements may be made to have the necessary papers delivered to the nearest regional bureau of the Office of the Attorney General.
+In situations where the summons or notice must be answered immediately, the Office of the University Counsel should be contacted by telephone and email so that arrangements may be made to have the necessary papers delivered to the nearest regional bureau of the Office of the Attorney General.

 III.G.
 Extra Service Compensation for Faculty and Professional Employees